daiyousei-qz/glsld/README.md

 - Go to Declaration
 - Go to Definition
 - Hover
+- References
 - Document Symbols
 - Semantic Tokens
 - Inlay Hint
 - Completion Proposals
 - Signature Help

+The following features are planned:
+- Rename
+- Prepare Rename

 ## Roadmap
 This work is still in a very early development state, but the language server is already working in limited capacity.
 Planned improvements are: